 Employers can choose a more straightforward way of calculating their minimum contributions if they want to make things simpler.
 As long as the contribution is at least as much as the minimum, then employers will still be complying with their new duties.

 The new employer duties are being introduced gradually.
 The minimum contribution has been introduced at 2 per cent of a worker's pay.
 This will rise gradually to 8 per cent.
-The dates for the increases to 5 per cent and 8 per cent are due to change to April 2018 and April 2019 (as illustrated above), subject to parliamentary approval.
+The dates for the increases to 5 per cent and 8 per cent are April 2018 and April 2019 (as illustrated above).